 - Hold packages close to your body with your arms bent.
 Keep your stomach muscles tight.
 Take small steps and go slowly.

 - To lower the object, place your feet as you did to lift, tighten stomach muscles, and bend your hips and knees.
+Do not lean forward.

 When reaching for objects overhead: